 Addressable fire alarm pull systems – An addressable pull system is the most advanced option.
 Each alarm has a unique address, letting you know exactly where in the building the fire is.

 Single action pull systems are the easiest to use, but they can be triggered accidentally.
-If being installed in schools for example, students could easily set them off as a prank.
+If alarm system being installed in schools for example, students could easily set them off as a prank.
 For this reason, dual action pull systems tend to be the more popular option.
 They are still easy to trigger, but they are harder to activate accidentally.

 If you are installing a fire alarm pull system in a large building, or on a college campus, an addressable fire alarm pull system would be the better option.
 As it shows exactly where the fire is, the authorities will be able to get to the source of the fire quickly.